a-Michael-Lloyd/php_sdk/README.md

 The perfect OCR receipt scanning API for developers, utilizing state-of-the-art receipt optical character recognition.
 Technology designed from the ground up for receipt recognition and data extraction.

-Tab Scanner is the world's first truly accurate check and receipt scanning technology.
+Tabscanner is the world's first truly accurate check and receipt scanning technology.
 It utilises a highly crafted OCR system with state-of-the-art AI to ensure robust and reliable data extraction at lightning speeds.
 - Highly accurate data extraction
 - Sub-second processing speeds
 - Cross-platform API support